yukikitayama/python/notes/rest.md

 client_socket.connect(('localhost', 8080))
 ```

+`recv()` method may return less data than requested, even if more data is available on the server. `recv()` method is a
+blocking operation, meaning it will wait until it receives at least one byte of data, but not guarantee that it will receive
+all the data in one call.

 ## TCP

 `ConnectionRefusedError` is the exception type when the client code establishes a TCP connection to the server but